Think-aloud interviews: A tool for exploring student statistical reasoning: Case studies

-Nine students answered the \qname{farm-areas} question during think-aloud interviews, of whom only three selected the correct answer.
-The remaining six split evenly between the two distractor answers.
-Among those selecting the first distractor (row B in Figure \ref{fig:farm-areas}), one explained that with a larger sample size, ``there is less of a chance for data to vary,'' and the distractor had the most ``centralized'' population distribution.
-Among students selecting the second distractor (row C in Figure \ref{fig:farm-areas}), one noted ``I'm assuming it's looking for a normal distribution, the greater the sample size'' and saw that the choice had a more normal histogram for $n = 1000$.
-This type of incorrect reasoning shows exactly the misconceptions that the distractors were intended to detect, and so these preliminary results suggests that our revised question successfully detects genuine difficulty with the concept we intended to assess.
+Ten students answered the \qname{farm-areas} question during think-aloud interviews, of whom only four selected the intended answer.
+The remaining six split evenly between the two distractor answers, reinforcing the notion that some of our students do hold misconceptions about normality of populations and about samples vs.\ sampling distributions.
+Among those selecting the first distractor (row B in Figure \ref{fig:farm-areas}), one explained that with a larger sample size, ``there is less of a chance for data to vary'' (Student 7), and the distractor had the most ``centralized'' population distribution.
+In the retrospective portion of the interview, the student confirmed that this meant they had been expecting to see a symmetric population distribution.
+Among students selecting the second distractor (row C in Figure \ref{fig:farm-areas}), one noted ``I'm assuming it's looking for a normal distribution, the greater the sample size'' (Student 8) and indicated that the choice had a more normal histogram for $n = 1000$, suggesting that they were indeed looking for the normality that would be expected if these were sampling distributions rather than samples.

-\subsection{Discussion}

-By testing the \qname{study-time} assessment question in think-aloud interviews, we were able to identify two potential misconceptions that the question was \textit{not} designed to study: that students (1) may conflate sampling distributions and sample distributions, and (2) may falsely believe that any large sample or any population must be normal.

-While the first misconception has been previously reported by, e.g. \citet{Kaplan:2014vf}, the second potential misconception is new.
-It is related to misconceptions found in previous research on student reasoning about sampling distributions \citep{Castro_Sotos_2007, Chance:2004tt}, but to our knowledge, there is no previous literature demonstrating that students mistakenly believe that populations and samples with large $n$ are normally distributed.

-Using a traditional approach to think-aloud interviews would have identified problems with the original question, but we would not have found persistent problems with the ``interpreting a histogram'' portion of the problem had we not conducted a second round of think-aloud interviews.
-Even after revising the original question in a way that we thought would ``fix'' the mistaken readings of the histograms by including the sample size of each histogram in the description, some students continued to conflate the number of bars with the number of data points.
-We plan to further revise this question by using a visualization with less abstraction, such as a dotplot, in order to isolate student knowledge about sampling distributions.

-Multiple rounds of think-aloud interviews also allow for the testing of new questions motivated by previous findings.
-The think-aloud results for the new \qname{farm-areas} question demonstrated that some students mistakenly think that populations should be normal, even when sampling distributions and the Central Limit Theorem have been entirely removed from the context.
-Through our second round of think-aloud interviews, we furthermore found some students who seemed to believe that large samples should be normal, regardless of the population distribution.
-This incorrect reasoning is not specific to our small number of think-aloud interviews: among $N=201$ students who answered the \qname{farm-areas} after completing a first course in statistics, only $30.3\%$ answered correctly, with $39.8\%$ choosing distractor `B' and $29.9\%$ choosing distractor `C'.
+\subsubsection{Discussion}